Tara0808/Tara0808/README.md

 - 👋 Hi, I'm Omozogie Ogbeide-Ihama
-- 👀 I’m a software engineering student passionate about wed development and Python programming language
+- 👀 I’m a software engineering student passionate about web development and Python programming language
 - 🌱 I’m currently learning C++ and exploring the world of kubernetes
 - 💞️ I’m looking to collaborate on available projects
 - 📫 Reach me on my linkedin https://www.linkedin.com/in/omozogie-ogbeide-ihama-303b3b30b